 You can also check out my post on Tips For Becoming Vegan here!

 More Plants Less Waste by Max La Manna – This is not only a cookbook but also a book on how to produce less food and plastic waste.
-This is such a great book as it has recipes for every meal, ones you can make in bulk and freeze, and how to make things like your own nut and oat milks, toothpaste and deodorants.
+This is such a great book as it has recipes for every mealtime, ones you can make in bulk and freeze, and how to make things like your own nut and oat milks, toothpaste and deodorants.
 This is probably one of my favourite cookbooks as it has such a wide range of recipes that uses ingredients you might not otherwise have thought about.

 Vegan Life by Jo Peters – I got this book from a friend for my 18th birthday and its one of my favourites.
 Not only does it have great recipes in it, but also tips on transitioning, what ingredients you might not have thought to look out for, and facts about the whole vegan lifestyle rather than just the diet.
 The book also contains things like alternative names for things like palm oil or animal products that you might not know.